 2.3.1.
+Meteorological Data

-Meteorological data.
-There are four levels of data.
-1. Level 0 data are the raw data that is downloaded from the data loggers.
-It is permanently achieved in the original format and as such is mostly uncalibrated, not converted to meaningful units, and unfiltered.
-Interpretation of these data requires ancillary information, such as calibration coefficients.
+Level 0 data are the raw data that is downloaded from the dataloggers.
+It is permanently archived in the original format, and as such is mostly uncalibrated, not converted to meaningful units, and unfiltered.
+Interpretation of this data requires ancillary information, such as calibration coefficients.